Sector 62, Noida

 The 3-Phase Mentorship Approach

-Preparation does not remain the same throughout.
-What is required at the beginning is different from what is needed closer to the exam.
+Preparation evolves over time.
+What works initially is very different from what is required closer to the exam.

 Phase 1 is where we focus on building and consolidating the foundation – by the end of this phase a student will not only be able to solve MCQ’s related to the big 4 i.e. Polity, Economy, geography and history but will also be able to effectively write answers from the static part.